Karatsiuba/Lego-sets/README.md

 The specific goals of this analysis include:

-•Identifying trends in set size, complexity, and pricing
+• Identifying trends in set size, complexity, and pricing

-•Recognizing which themes and categories gained popularity over time
+• Recognizing which themes and categories gained popularity over time

-•Supporting data-driven decisions for inventory, marketing, and collection planning
+• Supporting data-driven decisions for inventory, marketing, and collection planning

 ### Approach & Insights
 🧼 Data Preparation: